 Don’t Leave Ripe Berries Hanging

-It might sound simple, but this is probably the very best tip that I could give you!
+It might sound simple, but this is probably the very best of the tips to grow strawberries.
 If you want tons of strawberries, you should pick the ripe berries often.
 Seriously, it’s best not to wait much longer than a day before picking them!
 If your berries become overripe, they will promote disease and attract birds and insects, which could cause a wide variety of other problems!